An Introduction to German Sausages

 As mentioned earlier, there are over 1200 kinds of wursts.
 Many are regional specialties in Germany.
 There are a few, though, that are familiar to the US palate.
 Here are some well-known wursts.

 Knockwurst/knackwurst: Knockwurst are short, thick wursts made of beef and pork that are highly seasoned with garlic.
 They have a thick casing and were originally designed to be eaten out of hand.
-Knockwurst roughly translates to “cracking sausage,” and the thick casing does indeed crack when you bit into it.
+Knockwurst roughly translates to “cracking sausage,” and the thick casing does indeed crack when you bite into it.

 Bratwurst: There are many forms of bratwurst available throughout Germany and the world.
 They range in color from light to dark and can be either large or small.
 It is difficult to pin down a good definition of bratwurst, so we really must speak in generalities.
-Bratwurst is made of finely chopped pork that has been highly spiced with nutmeg, coriander, cardamom, celery seeds, ginger or any number of other regional variations.
+Bratwurst is made of finely chopped pork that has been highly spiced with nutmeg, coriander, cardamom, celery seeds, ginger, or any number of other regional variations.
 Bratwurst roughly translates to “finely chopped sausage,” and its texture is fairly smooth because of the fineness of the meat.

 Liverwurst: a highly seasoned, spreadable cooked sausage made from pork and at least 30% liver.
 Liverwurst is great on a sandwich-thick slab of liverwurst on pumpernickel with onions-it doesn’t get much better than that.